 The goal of presenting concepts with videos is to make things easier for the consumer of the content.
 One tool that is very successful in serving this purpose is Loom.

 What is Loom?

-Loom allows video recording using a mobile device, a tablet or a desktop with camera or desktop view.
+Loom allows video recording using a mobile device, a tablet, or a desktop with a camera or desktop view.
 It also features a Chrome extension so that capturing pages and sites can be done easily and instantly.

 Do you need to demonstrate how to use a new product that is scheduled to be launched soon?
 You can record a short video showcasing the product’s features and capabilities.

 Do you need to explain how to use a particular software?
 You can use Loom to create an application walkthrough.

 Are you a part of the coding team performing code review or debugging exercises?
 You can use Loom to do this exercise asynchronously.